 Dreams have been a huge part of my process, helping me to work through and understand parts of the unconscious, so I’m not surprised in the slightest to immediately fall into a meaningful dream.

-I’m in a restaurant with my man, Leighton, and we are sitting on the ground, two young lovers looking for some peace and quiet and trying to avoid being seen by anyone… then I see my Pop sitting cross-legged along the wall and I’m so glad to see him!
+I’m in a restaurant with current partner, and we are sitting on the ground, two young lovers looking for some peace and quiet and trying to avoid being seen by anyone… then I see my Pop sitting cross-legged along the wall and I’m so glad to see him!
 In that instance I know I’m dreaming because Pop died last December.
 It’s the first time he’s come to me in a dream and I’m over the moon to see him.

 Pop!
-I call out and Leighton and I move over to a room where Pop is, kind of like an attic.
+I call out and my partner and I move over to a room where Pop is, kind of like an attic.
 I ask Pop how he is and he says something’s been bugging him on his right side, and that’s why he’s still hanging around the earth plane.

-As we’re talking, I’m starting to vomit and this long tendril-like thing comes out of me – like a deep plant root.
-I vomit it all out, somewhat embarrassed to be doing this in front of Leighton, but I know it’s necessary.
+As we’re talking, I start to vomit and this long tendril-like thing comes out of me – like a deep plant root.
+I vomit it all out, somewhat embarrassed to be doing this in front of my partner, but I know it’s necessary.

 Finally, it comes to the end and I know this because there’s tiny roots at the bottom of the tendril.
 There’s now a pile of plant-like material in front of me, almost as high as I am.
 That came out of me?

-I turn back to Pop and say something about how ‘that’s the genetic line of the Grants, I’ve seen this in Dad and I’ve seen it in Pop too, and he should feel much better now.
-Whatever it was we were carrying, it’s gone now’.
+I turn back to Pop and say something about how ‘that’s the genetic line of the Grants, I’ve seen this in Dad and I’ve seen it in you too Pop.
+You should feel much better now.
+Whatever it was we were carrying, it’s gone’.

 That’s about when I wake up – enough to note the dream, to really pay attention to it.
 I go over it in my mind’s eye, paying attention to all the details.
 And then I fall back alseep again.